james1968/CV/CV.md

 ##Interests
 Running - I am a keen runner, regularly taking part in races from 10k up to marathon, as well as numerous triathlons.
 Cricket - having previously played minor county cricket I now run my son's age group at Beaconsfield Cricket Club and am a qualified level 2 cricket coach.
 Psychology - I have a keen interest in psychology, the psychology of personalities and mental health.
-I also enjoy intellectual challenges and am a member of Mensa.